Charles Van Wyck: Postbellum career

 Van Wyck was elected to the Fortieth Congress (March 4, 1867 – March 3, 1869); successfully contested the election of George Woodward Greene to the Forty-first Congress and served from February 17, 1870 to March 3, 1871.

 He moved to Nebraska in 1874, where he settled on a farm in Otoe County, and engaged in agricultural pursuits.
 Van Wyck was a delegate to the State constitutional convention in 1875.
 He was elected to the State senate 1877, 1879, 1881.
 That year, he was elected as a Republican to the United States Senate from Nebraska and served from March 4, 1881 to March 3, 1887.
 He served as chairman, Committee on the Mississippi River and Its Tributaries (Forty-seventh Congress) and on the Committee on the Improvement of the Mississippi River and Tributaries (Forty-eighth and Forty-ninth Congresses).
 Van Wyck was an unsuccessful candidate for reelection.
 In 1892, he was an unsuccessful Populist candidate for Governor of Nebraska.
 Van Wyck then retired from political life and active business pursuits.
 He died in Washington, D.C., and was interred beside his wife, Kate Brodhead, in Milford Cemetery, Milford, Pennsylvania.

+Personal life

+On September 21, 1869, he married Kate Ross Brodhead (1842-1901), descendant of an early New York family.
+Her sister, Marcia Ross Brodhead, was married to Congressman Daniel Van Auken of New Jersey.
+Her first cousin, Henrietta Laura Brodhead, married Civil War US Army Colonel Samuel Fowler, son of Congressman Samuel Fowler.
+They became the parents of Congressman Samuel Fowler (III).
+Additionally, she was a cousin of Congressmen John Curtis Brodhead of New York and John Brodhead of New Hampshire.